ministryofjustice/analytical-platform/README.md

 ## Template configuration

-The webpage layout is configured using the config/tech-docs.yml file.
+The web page layout is configured using the config/tech-docs.yml file.

 The template can be configured in [config/tech-docs.yml](config/tech-docs.yml)